jonkchan/SQL-Practice/README.md

 The difference with retrieving data from multiple columns is:

 - Multiple column names must be specified after the SELECT keyword
-- Each column must be seperated by a comma
+- Each column must be separated by a comma

 #### Example: